dimonomid/geekmarks/README.md

 Of course, replace placeholders with your actual OAuth credentials.

-Now, clone the repository into your `GOPATH`, and then from the root of the
+Make sure you have [`$GOPATH`](https://github.com/golang/go/wiki/GOPATH) set.

-repo:
+Now, clone the repository as `$GOPATH/src/dmitryfrank.com/geekmarks`, and then from the root of the repo:

 ```
 $ make -C server/envs/dev